pradipmudi/request-proxy-service/README.md

 Note :
 --
-While running from some IDE, make sure you delete other files except the folders(not mentioned in the readme) and these files mentioned below :
+While running from some IDE, make sure you delete the file mentioned below :
-- .DS_Store
-- .gitignore
-- README.md
-- fwProxyService.jks
-- mvnw
-- mvnw.cmd
-- pom.xml
+- config

 1.1.
 Configuration
 --
+** Install Rabbitmq and start the rabbitmq services **

 Usually, we only need to configure the build plugin: